-PNG is an oral culture.
+Bougainville is an oral culture.
 History, tumbuna stories, who is related to who, rules and kastom, what decision were made - everything is passed on by word of mouth.

-PNG is changing.
-Now PNG is also print culture.
+Bougainville is changing.
+Now we are also a print culture.
 In a print culture important things are written down.
-History, tumbuna stories, who is related to who, rules and kastom, what decisions were made - everything is passed on by writing it down and storing it safely.
+History, tumbuna stories, who is related to who, rules and kastom, what decisions were made everything is passed on by writing it down and storing it safely.